-The Network Compliance widget summarizes your hosts' compliance with the white lists you configured.
-By default, the widget displays a pie chart that shows the number of hosts that are compliant, non-compliant, and that have not been evaluated, for all compliance white lists in active correlation policies.
+The Network Compliance widget summarizes your hosts' compliance with the allow lists you configured.
+By default, the widget displays a pie chart that shows the number of hosts that are compliant, non-compliant, and that have not been evaluated, for all compliance allow lists in active correlation policies.
 This widget appears by default on the Correlation tab of the Detailed Dashboard.

-You can configure the widget to display network compliance either for all white lists or for a specific white list by modifying the widget preferences.
+You can configure the widget to display network compliance either for all allow lists or for a specific allow list by modifying the widget preferences.

-If you choose to display network compliance for all white lists, the widget considers a host to be non-compliant if it is not compliant with any white list in an active correlation policy.
+If you choose to display network compliance for all allow lists, the widget considers a host to be non-compliant if it is not compliant with any allow list in an active correlation policy.